History of Riyadh in Timeline

 In 2021, the literacy rate in Riyadh was 99.38%.

-2022: Riyadh Population in 2022
+2022: Riyadh's population in 2022

-In 2022, Riyadh had a population of 7.0 million people, making it the most-populous city in Saudi Arabia, the 3rd most populous in the Middle East, and the 38th most populous in Asia.
+In 2022, Riyadh had a population of 7.0 million people, making it the most populous city in Saudi Arabia, the 3rd most populous in the Middle East, and the 38th most populous in Asia.

-2022: Saudi Esports Federation organized the Gamers8 festival
+2022: Saudi Esports Federation organized Gamers8 festival

 In 2022, the Saudi Esports Federation organized the Gamers8 festival.

-July 2024: Approval of plan to create Sports Boulevard
+July 2024: Plan approved for Sports Boulevard

-2024: Esports World Cup
+2024: Gamers8 will be replaced by the Esports World Cup

 2024: Riyadh Bus network transported 50 million passengers

-In 2024 Riyadh’s bus network transported 50 million passengers.
+In 2024, Riyadh’s bus network transported 50 million passengers.

-2030: 1000 pieces of art planned to be publicly displayed in the city
+2030: 1000 pieces of art planned to be publicly displayed in Riyadh by the end of 2030

 Alongside the development project and with the aim of enhancing the artistic landscape of the city, 1000 pieces of art are planned to be publicly displayed in the city by the end of 2030.

-2030: Expansion of King Khalid International Airport
+2030: Expansion plans for King Khalid International Airport

-2030: Bidding process for the 2030 Asian Games
+2030: Saudi Arabia bid to host the 2030 Asian Games

 In April 2020, Saudi Arabia entered the bidding process for the 2030 Asian Games.

-2030: Saudi Vision 2030 goals
+2030: Development projects aligned with Saudi Vision 2030

-2030: Expo 2030 Host
+2030: Riyadh to Host Expo 2030

 Riyadh will host Expo 2030, becoming the second Arab city to host after Dubai in 2020.

-2034: Riyadh to host the 2034 Asian Games
+2034: Riyadh will host the 2034 Asian Games

-2050: Capacity of King Khalid International Airport
+2050: King Khalid International Airport to serve 185 million passengers per year

 By 2050, King Khalid International Airport (KKIA) will be able to serve 185 million passengers per year.